 the remaining side rib.
 See the photo below, where once again the

-All 5 ribs taped in, with bridle attachment loops visible
+All five ribs taped in, with bridle attachment loops visible

-of the Head.
+of the octopus head.
 Tacking plastic in place using short lengths of sticky

 tape is useful as in previous steps.
 Yellow rectangles make the